dev-diaries41/termux-plugin-cli/README.md

 ## Troubleshooting

-- **Missing `plugin.yml` file**:
+- **Missing `plugin.txt` file**:
-  If the plugin doesn't contain a `plugin.yml` file with dependencies, the tool will skip dependency installation.
+  If the plugin doesn't contain a `plugin.txt` file with dependencies, the tool will skip dependency installation.

 - **Permission errors**:
   Ensure that you have appropriate permissions for installing plugins and accessing the required directories.

----